linuxserver/docker-mastodon/README.md

 For more information check out the [mastodon documentation](https://docs.joinmastodon.org/).

+### Strict reverse proxies

+This image automatically redirects to https with a self-signed certificate.
+If you are using a reverse proxy which validates certificates, you need to [disable this check for the container](https://docs.linuxserver.io/faq#strict-proxy).

 ## Usage

 Here are some example snippets to help you get started creating a container.